automategreen/home-controller/Readme.md

 **0.8.0 Update Highlights:** *Not released - use master branch*
   - **BREAKING CHANGES**
-    * By default event are no longer emitted for commands.
-The previous behavior can be restored by setting `insteon.emitSelfAck = true`.
+    * By default, events are not emitted for commands you call.
+You can restore the previous functionality by setting `insteon.emitSelfAck = true`.

 **0.7.0 Update Highlights:**